Neobyte01/WPLT/README.md

 ## Showcase

-A simle demonstration of what you can do with WPLT in just a few lines of code.
+An example of what you can achieve with WPLT in just a few lines of code.

 <div align="left">
   <img src="assets/showcase.png" alt="WPLT showcase" height=400 />